creedthomp/startup/README.md

 Database data: it will save the amount of miles each shoe has WebSocket data: still deciding, but will prbably show who has run the most miles so far.

+the user will be able to see what shoe has how many miles and how many miles they have run total, also alerting them when to switch out shoes.

 ![MY shoe](shoe.png)
 ![login](login.png)
 ![graph](graph.png)